amitjohney/sylvatest/docs/metal3.md

 So the CAPM3 controller processes the `hostSelector` spec, selects the `BareMetalHosts` to be consumed and updates their spec with an OS `image`, `userData` and `networkData` so that metal3 can start the provisioning process for each of them.

-Ironic gets requested from the baremetal-operator to provision servers and reacts by loading the `ironic-python-agent` on them if needed (it may be still ready because of a previous inspection) and requesting the OS provisioning by providing the URL of the target image.
+Ironic gets requested from the baremetal-operator to provision servers and reacts by loading the `Ironic-Python-Agent` on them if needed (it may be still ready because of a previous inspection) and requesting the OS provisioning by providing the URL of the target image.

-The ironic-python-agent downloads such image, wipes all the local disks, configures the raid setup if requested and installs the target OS on one local disk along with the `cloud-config` drive provided.
+The Ironic-Python-Agent downloads such image, wipes all the local disks, configures the raid setup if requested and installs the target OS on one local disk along with the `cloud-config` drive provided.

-When the installation is finished the `ironic-python-agent` reports the success to Ironic and reboots the server.
+When the installation is finished the `Ironic-Python-Agent` reports the success to Ironic and reboots the server.

 After the reboot the server will boot the just installed target OS and will execute the `cloud-init` that will setup host specific configuration (such as users and network) and will execute the `kubeadm init/join` command to turn itself into a Kubernetes cluster node.

 In the meanwhile the state of the `BareMetalHost` will be updated so that it will result as `provisioned`.

 ## Metal3 deployment in Sylva

 Metal3 can be deployed as a `unit` in the Sylva stack by enabling the units `metal3` and `capm3` in the `sylva-units` helm chart.

 ### Helm chart

 We provide an helm chart to simplify the installation and configuration of Metal3 in the scenario of interest of the Sylva stack, that is with level 3 connectivity between Metal3 on the management cluster and the remote baremetal machine to be managed and consumed by cluster-api.
 [Here](https://gitlab.com/sylva-projects/sylva-elements/helm-charts/metal3) you can find the Metal3 helm chart with its documentation.

 ### How to enable and configure metal3 in Sylva

 In order to install metal3 and CAPM3 on a Sylva management cluster, the related units must be enabled in the `sylva-units`'s `values.yaml`.

 ```yaml